Artmadiar/lantern-twitter-scrapper/README.md

 - [ ] test it with real API token
 - [ ] add user verification info (verified, verified_type)?
 - [ ] render tweet in the same way as it is on twitter?
+- [ ] use cheerio to fetch data without twitter API and snapshot tweets as they are?